 During the Ottoman era, construction of fountains had an important role as an act of piety.
 People of elevated social standing commissioned fountains as an expression of their economic, social and political position.

 The Ottoman fountains are all over Istanbul.
-Some are richly decorated and grandiose, while the others are small and ordinary.
-Some of them are still used, many centuries after they were constructed, while the others are defunct and in need of repair.
+Some are richly decorated and grandiose, while some are small and ordinary.
+Some of them are still used many centuries after they were constructed, while some are defunct and in need of repair.

-This post is about the Ottoman fountains that I photographed during my stay in Istanbul in July 2019.
-I was taking the photos randomly, while visiting different areas of the city.
+This post is about the fountains that I photographed during my stay in Istanbul.
+I took the photos randomly, while visiting different areas of the city.

 OTTOMAN FOUNTAINS IN SULTANAHMET